jbanday808/Terraform-Full-Course-Aws/lessons/day06/README.md

 5. **Overly complex structure** - Simple is often better

 ## Next Steps
-Proceed to Day 7 to learn about Terraform type constraints and how to properly define and validate variable types.
+Continue to Day 7 to learn about Terraform type constraints and how to properly define and validate variable types.